Hudson Taylor: China Inland Mission

-The Taylor's remained in England almost six years.
+The Taylors remained in England almost six years.
 Taylor completed his medical training, was ordained as a minister, and translated the New Testament into the Ningbo dialect of Chinese.
-He wrote a book titled 'China's Spiritual Need and Claims'.
-Most of all, he traveled around Britain speaking at churches and generating support for missionary work in China.
+He wrote a book titled China's Spiritual Need and Claims.
+He travelled around Britain speaking at churches and generating support for missionary work in China.

 Hudson Taylor alone at night is searched by a thief.

 On 25 June 1865 on Brighton beach, Taylor had a "heavenly vision."
-He dedicated himself to founding of a new missionary society to undertake the evangelization of the "unreached" inland provinces of China.
+He dedicated himself to the founding of a missionary society to undertake the evangelization of the "unreached" inland provinces of China.
 He founded the China Inland Mission (CIM) together with William Thomas Berger shortly thereafter.
-He opened a bank account for the China Inland Mission with 10 pounds of his own money.
+He opened a bank account for the CIM with 10 pounds of his own money.

 Taylor established the core values of the CIM, quite different from those of the dozen or more missionary organizations then operating in China.
 The organization would not appeal for funds, but "rely on God alone" for sustenance.
 The focus would be on the inland provinces of China, unreached at that time by Protestant missionaries.
 CIM missionaries would dress, eat, and live as Chinese to better fulfill their mission.
-The missionaries would be non-denominational, selected for their beliefs and dedication, not their affilations and credentials.
-People of all social classes and level of education plus single women would be selected as missionaries.
-Finally, the CIM would be governed from China and headed by a General Director (Taylor), not a board or committee in its homeland, unlike other missionary organizations.
+The missionaries would be non-denominational, selected for their beliefs and dedication, not their affiliations and credentials.
+People of all social classes and levels of education plus single women would be selected as missionaries.
+Finally, the CIM would be governed from China and headed by a general director (Taylor), not a board or committee in its homeland, unlike other missionary organizations.

 Return to China

 In late 1865, Taylor sent out the first two missionaries of the CIM.
 On 26 May 1866, he boarded ship at the head of the "Lammermuir Party."
 Aboard were Hudson and Maria Taylor, their four children, and 16 missionaries, including nine single women.
-After a four month voyage (and two typhoons) they arrived in Shanghai on 30 September 1866.
+After a four month voyage (and two typhoons) they arrived in Shanghai on 30 September.
 They were the largest group of missionaries that had ever arrived in China.

 The Lammermuir Party included 16 missionaries and the Taylors' four children.